 Ask the builder:

-1) If they will allow your own licensed inspector to inspect the house in phases as well as a final inspection.
+1) If they will allow your own licensed professional inspector to inspect the house in phases as well as a final inspection.
 See what their attitude is.
 Good builders usually welcome outside inspectors as a help for them to discover errors or honest mistakes that they might miss.
 Some builders will try to throw up obstacles to outside inspection.
 If a builder tells you that they have their own inspectors and therefore you don't need your own inspection, you had better be very careful.

 2) If they will show the building plans to your inspector.
 If they don't, why not?
 What do they have to hide?
-An inspector on a construction phase inspection will need those plans and schedules to the check that measurement are correct and that the proper materials have been used.
+An inspector on a construction phase inspection will need those plans and schedules to the check that measurement is correct and that the proper materials have been used.